yuhui1208/api/substrate/extrinsics.md

 - **interface**: `api.tx.staking.cancelDeferredSlash`
 - **summary**:   Cancel enactment of a deferred slash.

-  Can be called by either the root origin or the `T::SlashCancelOrigin`.
+  Can be called by the `T::SlashCancelOrigin`.

   Parameters: era and indices of the slashes for that era to kill.